Multi-Ligament Knee Injury Specialist

 Schedule an office consultation with Dr. Yau today.

-Multi-Ligament Knee Injury Treatment
+How is a Multi-Ligament Knee Injury Treated?

 Almost all multi-ligamentous knee injuries will require knee ligament surgical intervention.
 Dr. Yau strives to repair or reconstruct the injured ligaments as quickly as possible in order to help prevent further structural damage and improve the overall knee function.
 Frequently, Dr. Yau will perform complex knee reconstruction utilizing multiple grafts to restore normal anatomy and function to the joint.
 Occasionally, more than one surgery is needed and will be staged in order to achieve optimal outcome.